Adversarially Regularized Autoencoders: Introduction

 \section{Introduction}

-Recent work on regularized autoencoders, such as variational \citep{Kingma2014,Rezende2014} and denoising \citep{Vincent2008} variants, has shown significant progress in learning smooth representations of complex, high-dimensional continuous data such as images.
-These code-space representations facilitate the ability to apply smoother transformations in latent space in order to produce complex modifications of generated outputs, while still remaining on the data manifold.
+Recent work on deep latent variable models, such as variational autoencoders \citep{Kingma2014} and generative adversarial networks \cite{goodfellow2014generative}, has shown significant progress in learning smooth representations of complex, high-dimensional continuous data such as images.
+These latent variable representations facilitate the ability to apply smooth transformations in latent space in order to produce complex modifications of generated outputs, while still remaining on the data manifold.

-Unfortunately, learning similar latent representations of discrete structures, such as text sequences or discretized images, remains a challenging problem.
-Initial work on VAEs for text has shown that optimization is difficult, as the decoder can easily degenerate into a unconditional language model \citep{bowman2015generating}.
-Recent work on generative adversarial networks (GANs) for text has mostly focused on getting around the use of discrete structures either through policy gradient methods \citep{Che2017, Hjelm2017, Yu2017} or with the Gumbel-Softmax distribution \citep{Kusner2017}.
+Unfortunately, learning similar latent variable models of discrete structures, such as text sequences or discretized images, remains a challenging problem.
+Initial work on VAEs for text has shown that optimization is difficult, as the generative model can easily degenerate into a unconditional language model \citep{bowman2015generating}.
+Recent work on generative adversarial networks (GANs) for text has mostly focused on dealing with the non-differentiable objective either through policy gradient methods \citep{Che2017, Hjelm2018, Yu2017} or with the Gumbel-Softmax distribution \citep{Kusner2017}.
 However, neither approach can yet produce robust representations directly.